Seidel and Pieri products in cominuscule quantum K-theory: The Seidel representation on quantum -theory

 holds in the small quantum cohomology ring $\QH(M)$.
 This is consistent with the following conjecture. \end{remark}

 \begin{conj} Let $M = G/P_M$ be any flag variety.
 For $u \in W$, $w \in W^\comin$, $I(w) \cap \Delta = \{\be\}$, and $d = \om_\be^\vee - u^{-1}.\om_\be^\vee \in H_2(M,\Z)$, we have

 \end{conj}

 This conjecture follows from \Proposition{homschub} when $d=0$, from \Lemma{gammapt} when $M$ is cominuscule and $w = w_0^M$, and from \cite[Cor.~4.6]{li.liu.ea:seidel} when $M$ is a Grassmannian of type A and $[M^w]$ is a special Seidel class.
-In response to this paper, it was proved in \cite{tarigradschi:curve} that \Conjecture{seidel-nbhd} is true for all flag varieties of type A, and the general conjecture follows from the special case where $P_M$ is a maximal parabolic subgroup.
+In response to this paper, it was proved in \cite{tarigradschi:curve*1} that \Conjecture{seidel-nbhd} is true for all flag varieties of type A, and the general conjecture follows from the special case where $P_M$ is a maximal parabolic subgroup.
+More recently, the conjecture has been proved in \cite{buch.chaput.ea:equivariant}.